 In the UK, medicines for chronic conditions in children and young people (CYP) are typically initiated within secondary or tertiary care, with responsibility for ongoing supply often then passed to the child’s general practitioner (GP) and community pharmacist.
-The patient is reviewed in regular specialist clinics with safety monitoring, and two-way communication for any changes in medications or clinical status.
+The patient should then be reviewed in regular specialist clinics, with two-way communication for any changes in medications or clinical status undertaken between primary and secondary/tertiary care.
 This arrangement allows long term medications to be obtained close to home.

 Although this is what parents expect, the reality is often messy, with families regularly needing to source some medicines from the GPs and others via hospitals or homecare services.
-In addition these arrangements are not codified, they vary across different areas of the United Kingdom (UK) and depend on individual GP or hospital prescriber acceptance.(1) When neither primary, secondary or tertiary care accepts it is their responsibility to prescribe, or patients are under multiple specialists, families often feel left to navigate this complex and variable supply system themselves.(1) Obtaining a prescription is only the start of the process for families as, dispensing from a community pharmacy can also be challenging.
+In addition these arrangements are not uniform, they vary across different areas of the United Kingdom (UK) and depend on individual GP or hospital prescriber acceptance.(1) When neither primary, secondary or tertiary care accepts it is their responsibility to prescribe, or patients are under multiple specialists, families often feel left to navigate this complex and variable supply system themselves.(1) Obtaining a prescription is only the start of the process for families as, dispensing from a community pharmacy can also be challenging.

 In this article we set out the barriers and potential solutions to this complex issue.
 We use the term specialist prescribers to include not only paediatricians but all other specialists looking after CYP including child and adolescent psychiatrists, ophthalmologists, dermatologists, surgeons etc as well as non-medical prescribers.